beppemiletto/HDS-Calibration-Manual/source/_chapters/fcn_HDS9_misfire.rst

         | 1000 REVs  | Random     |         3000 |           30  |          300  |           750 |         1500  |
         +------------+------------+--------------+---------------+---------------+---------------+---------------+

-Every TDC the specific counter is compared with the specific threshold.
-This last is interpolated each TDC on the table based on the updated mean working point indexes.
-The fault is detected even during the evolution of the single window.
-The reset of the counter id cone at the end of a integrating windows.
-The fault is removed when a windows is completed with misfire detected event resulting less than the threshold.
+Every time a 200 or 1000 revolutions expires, the specific counter is compared with the specific threshold.
+This last is interpolated on the table based on the updated mean working point indexes.
+It means that the fault is detected at the end of the single revolutions based window.
+Also the reset of the counter is performed at the end of a integrating windows.
+The fault is removed (set to not present) when a windows is completed with misfire detected event resulting less than the threshold.

 Enabling the diagnosis for each elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^